-Rational learning yields a stark prediction in this case: for either action a=A,R, the observer's belief $\pi{x,k}(a|r)$ is decreasing in r.
-For an intuition, suppose the actor chose action R. If the actor has a low rating for the business, this action is relatively uninformative since she likely would have turned down the card regardless of her signal.
-On the other hand, if the actor has a higher rating, the action more strongly indicates that the actor received the bad signal.
-Thus, the likelihood of s=h is decreasing in r.
-If instead the actor chose A, this action is relatively uninformative when the actor has a high rating but is very informative when she has a low one-she would only take the card in this case if she received the good signal.
-Again, the likelihood of s=h is decreasing in r.
+Rational learning yields a stark prediction in this case: for either action a = A, R, the observer's belief $\pi{x,k}(a|r)$ is decreasing in r.
+For an intuition, suppose the actor chose action R. If the actor has a low rating for the business, this action is relatively uninformative since she likely would have rejected the card regardless of her signal.
+On the other hand, if the actor has a higher rating, action R more strongly indicates that the actor received the bad signal.
+Thus, the likelihood of s = h is decreasing in r.
+If instead the actor chose A, this action is relatively uninformative when the actor has a high rating but is very informative when she has a low one-in the latter case she is likely to choose A only if she got the good signal.
+Again, the likelihood of s = h is decreasing in r.
 Our analyses of Experiment 2 tests these comparative statics.